Joe Harris (basketball): Brooklyn Nets (2016–2023)

 On November 23, 2020, Harris re-signed with the Nets.

 On January 31, 2021, Harris made a career-high 8 three-pointers in a 149–146 loss to the Washington Wizards.
-On February 19, Harris set a franchise record as the fastest player to knock down 100 3-pointers in a season with 31 games played, surpassing the previous record accomplished by four players with 41 games.
+On February 19, Harris set a franchise record as the fastest player to knock down 100 three-pointers in a season with 31 games played, surpassing the previous record accomplished by four players with 41 games.
 The Nets won the first series of the playoffs against the Boston Celtics, but were beaten in seven by the Milwaukee Bucks.

 During a 93–106 loss to the Miami Heat on October 27, 2021, Harris became the franchise leader in career three-pointers, surpassing the 813 made by Jason Kidd for the Nets.
 On November 14, during a 120–96 win over the Oklahoma City Thunder, Harris suffered a left ankle injury.
 He underwent arthroscopic surgery on November 29 and was ruled out for at least 4-to-8 weeks.
 On March 3, 2022, Harris planned to undergo second ankle surgery and was ruled out for the remainder of the 2021–22 season.
 On March 21, he underwent the surgery, which was a left ankle ligament reconstruction.

+Detroit Pistons (2023–2024)

+On July 6, 2023, Harris was traded to the Detroit Pistons, alongside two second-round draft picks, in exchange for cash considerations.
+He was waived on February 8, 2024.

+On August 15, 2024, Harris retired from professional basketball.